BoiseState/CS321_Bioinformatics/README.md

 Each team member will fill out a progress report (via a survey) each week.
 The link to the survey will be posted on Piazza.

-In addition, each team member should log tjeir project-related activities for the week, including the URL to the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Bioinformatics/issues/123`) completed that week, in a separate file named Project-Log.md.
+In addition, each team member should log their project-related activities for the week, including the URL to the tasks (e.g., `https://github.com/StudentUserNameHostingRepo/CS321_Bioinformatics/issues/123`) completed that week, in a separate file named `Project-Log.md`.

 As a reminder, each commit should link (reference) in the commit message the completed task (e.g., `Implements task #123`), in order to automatically link the task to the commit, and make